JarkkoKarki/WSK-25-react/README.md

 # React + Vite

-Open [Routing](https://users.metropolia.fi/~jarkkaka/WSK-25/react/routing) to view it in the browser.

-Open [Hooks](https://users.metropolia.fi/~jarkkaka/WSK-25/react/hooks) to view it in the browser.

-Open [Custom-Hooks](https://users.metropolia.fi/~jarkkaka/WSK-25/react/custom-hooks) to view it in the browser.

-Open [Forms](https://users.metropolia.fi/~jarkkaka/WSK-25/react/forms) to view it in the browser.

-Open [Forms](https://users.metropolia.fi/~jarkkaka/WSK-25/react/context) to view it in the browser.
+Open [Context](https://users.metropolia.fi/~jarkkaka/WSK-25/react/context) to view it in the browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.